ruocwang/ruocwang.github.io/index.md

 ## Something personal
-I enjoy reading books on a wide range of topics and learning about swordsmanship.
+I enjoy learning and acquiring new skills in general, so I have to be selective with my hobbies to stay focused on the main quest.
+Currently, I'm sticking with reading across a wide range of topics and practicing swordsmanship.
+- With books, I enjoy a diverse mix: history, philosophy, science, strategy, business, biographies.
+And I'm definitely pro-ebook, as it is impossible to carry paper books around.
-I am currently practicing Katori Shintō-Ryū (天真正伝香取神道流) under the instruction of Masashi Sensei, with a lineage directly from Otake Shihan (大竹利典師範).
+- For swordsmanship, I'm currently studying Katori Shintō-Ryū (天真正伝香取神道流) under Masashi Sensei, with a lineage tracing directly back to Otake Shihan (大竹利典師範).